nguyentutung/report/Report python.md

-# Intro about problem:
+# Introduction about the problem:

  From the past up to now, books are the most important things that can not be replaced.
 From a book, we can obtain many things like information, knowledge, … There are a lot of place we can find books.
 We can find books in the store, on the internet or in the library. , those are some place that contain a ton of book and you can find almost every thing here, especially some large library.
 But it’s not easy for you to find your favorite book in that “massive” numbers of books in the library , and it’s also not easy for the keepers(librarian) to keep tract of those books that you and your friends borrow.
 In this case, library management is the most important thing to deal  with the librarians.
 To meet the librarians need, we , the Try Hard team, introducing to you an app that we are working on it, which called The Library Management System.
 ## Some general information about the system:
-+This system is very easy to use
++ This system is very easy to use
 + Have a quality, catchy, simple interface.
-+Understandable functions, even for some “newbies” librarian.
++ Understandable functions, even for some “newbies” librarian.
-+make Librarians life much more easier.
++ make Librarians life much more easier.
-+Help the librarian keep in touch with their “Customer”.
++ Help the librarian keep in touch with their “Customer”.
-+Saving time, energy
++ Saving time, energy
 # So What do the software do:

 ![alt text][logo]